CJY0208/react-activation/README.md

 Add `react-activation/babel` plugins in `.babelrc`

-The plugin adds a `_ka` attribute to each JSX element during compilation to help the `<KeepAlive />` runtime generate a unique cache id identifier by render location.
+The plugin adds a `_ka` attribute to each JSX element during compilation to help the `<KeepAlive />` runtime generate a unique identifier by render location.

 ```javascript
 {